DFE-Digital/dfe-complete-conversions-transfers-and-changes/doc/api-consumption.md

 ## The Academies API

-The Academies API is an DfE internal API.
+The Academies API is a DfE internal API.

 The application uses it as a stand in for GIAS data as the [GIAS API](https://dfe-developerhub.education.gov.uk/apis/GIASApi_V1) is not fit